up202100688/Wishing-Plan/README.md

 #### Windows

-- Install win-node-env globally `npm install -g win-node-env` to be able to run e.g., `yarn db-seed` on Windows.
+- Install win-node-env globally `npm install -g win-node-env` to be able to run e.g., `yarn db:seed` on Windows.

 ### Installation and setup